How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 hayrack on fence fill with spring flowers

-On the wooden fence on the south end of our yard, we have this planter that I found in an antique mall in McKinney, Texas. filled with morning shade and afternoon filtered sun plants – lemon drop, vinca, Persian shield, and New Guinea Impatiens.
+On the wooden fence at the south end of our yard, we have this planter I found at an antique mall in McKinney, Texas.
+It is filled with morning shade and afternoon filtered sun plants – lemon drop, vinca, Persian shield, and New Guinea Impatiens.
 I used sheet moss to line the planter.

 We have a “baby stroller” that I bought in Fredericksburg, Texas, years ago.
 I line it with a coconut liner on the inside, then sheet moss and chicken wire.